 For Messrs.
-LeMaitre, Pellegrino and Roberts, those metrics were the achievement of target levels of operating income of \$6.5 million and net sales of \$59.5 million, excluding sales from product lines added during 2012 as a result of business development activities.
-In the case of Mr. LeMaitre, 80% of his target bonus opportunity for 2012 under our bonus plan was tied to these company financial performance metrics, and in the case of each of Messrs.
-Pellegrino and Roberts, 50% of their target bonus opportunity for 2012 under our bonus plan was tied to these company financial performance metrics.
+LeMaitre, Pellegrino and Roberts, those metrics were the achievement of target levels of operating income of \$4.9 million and net sales of \$62.8 million.
+In the case of Mr. LeMaitre, 80% of his target bonus opportunity for 2013 under our bonus plan was tied to these company financial performance metrics, and in the case of each of Messrs.
+Pellegrino and Roberts, 50% of their target bonus opportunity for 2013 under our bonus plan was tied to these company financial performance metrics.
 For Messrs.
 Gebauer and Linden, approximately 80% of their target bonus opportunity was tied to company financial performance metrics related to the territories they oversee.

 A bonus was separately payable for each financial performance metric; thus, our failure to reach the minimum threshold for one performance metric would result in no bonus payable for that metric, but could still result in a bonus payable for other performance metrics, presuming we reached the minimum threshold performance for such metrics.
-Certain of these bonuses are earned based upon a continuously functioning, sliding scale; thus, failure to reach the targeted performance level could still result in a lesser bonus payable, provided that a certain minimum threshold had been achieved.
-Similarly, exceeding the targeted performance level could result in a greater bonus payable.
-In 2012, our operating income and net sales were below the target amounts set forth above (\$4.2 million and \$56.7 million, respectively), which resulted in lower payouts to our named executive officers for those metrics.
+Certain of these bonuses are earned based upon a continuously functioning, sliding scale; thus, failure to reach the targeted performance level could still result in a lesser bonus payable.
+In 2013, our net sales of \$64.5 million exceeded the target amount set forth above, which resulted in higher payouts to our named executive officers based on that metric.
+In 2013, our operating income of \$4.5 million was lower than the target amount set forth above, which resulted in lower payouts to our named executive officers for that metric.

-The remaining percentage of each named executive officer's bonus opportunity for 2012 was tied to the achievement of individual objectives.
+The remaining percentage of each named executive officer's bonus opportunity for 2013 was tied to the achievement of individual objectives.
 Notwithstanding that the objectives are individualized, in establishing those objectives, we seek to maximize the performance of our executive officers in furthering the Company "planks."
-Individual performance measures for 2012 cash bonuses varied in scope and subject matter based on each named executive officer's department and area of functional responsibility.
+Individual performance measures for 2013 cash bonuses varied in scope and subject matter based on each named executive officer's department and area of functional responsibility.

-Target cash bonuses under the Management Incentive Compensation Plan for each of the named executive officers for 2012 are set forth in the table below.
+Target cash bonuses under the Management Incentive Compensation Plan for each of the named executive officers for 2013 are set forth in the table below.
 Additionally, each named executive officer was provided the opportunity to earn additional amounts by way of performance beyond targeted performance expectations.

-Target 2012 Non- Equity Incentive Plan Compensation under the Management Incentive Compensation Plan Percentage of 2012 Named Executive Officer (\$) Base Salary George W. LeMaitre Chairman and Chief Executive Officer \$ 147,805 49% Joseph P. Pellegrino, Jr. Chief Financial Officer 80,237 34% David B. Roberts President 104,519 36% Peter R. Gebauer President, International Operations 101,818(1) 33% Robert V. Linden Senior Vice President Sales, The Americas 73,903 39%
+Named Executive Officer Target 2013 Non-Equity Incentive Plan Compensation under the Management Incentive Compensation Plan (5)

+George W. LeMaitre \$ 150,022

+Chairman and Chief Executive Officer

+Joseph P. Pellegrino, Jr.

+Chief Financial Officer 81,441

+David B. Roberts

+President 106,087

+Peter R. Gebauer

+President, International Operations 107,653(1)

+Robert V. Linden

+Senior Vice President Sales, The Americas 75,011

-(1) Determined in Euros but reported above in dollars based on the exchange rate for € to U.S.\$ as of December 31, 2012, which was 1.3215.
+(1) Determined in Euros but reported above in dollars based on an exchange rate for € to US\$ as of December 31, 2013 of 1.3766.